MedicinalSynthesis/medicinalsynthesis/pages/michaeladdition.md

 - a Micheal acceptor, i.e an a,b-unsaturated carbonyl

 ## **Mechanistic Detail**
-The below example of this reaction utilizes EtO- as the base, diethyl malonate as our Michael donor, and cyclohexone as our Michael Acceptor.
+The below example of this reaction utilizes EtO- as the base, diethyl malonate as our Michael donor, and cyclohexenone as our Michael Acceptor.
 <br>
 <br>
 <img src="https://raw.githubusercontent.com/MedicinalSynthesis/medicinalsynthesis/refs/heads/main/assets/MichaelAddition.png" style="width: 700px; max-width: 100%; height: auto;">